 ~ ~ ~

-The below list highlights examples of the very poor and mostly uncritical reporting on the “studies” debunked above – the German, Austrian-Graz & Bristol-UK reports.
-We have seen above how unscientific and deceptive those reports are.
-These below media articles make it worse by claiming or implying that vegetarian and vegan diets – being diets without meat & animal products – are associated with or are somehow a cause of higher rates of mental health disorders like depression.
+The below list highlights some examples of the poor and mostly uncritical reporting on the “studies” that are debunked above ie. the German, Austrian-Graz & Bristol-UK reports.
+We have reviewed how unscientific and deceptive those surveys are.
+These below reports make it worse by claiming or implying that vegetarian and vegan diets are associated with or are somehow a cause of higher rates of mental health disorders like depression.

 a) Debunked article titled: “Study Claims That Vegetarians And Vegans Are More Unhappy Than Meat Eaters” by Paul Sacca, 2017, on the site called “brobible”… A quote: “Sure having a diet that consists heavily of red meat has plenty of problems such as higher chances of heart disease, obesity, diabetes… Another study, this one in Germany, also found a connection between a vegan diet and depression.
 The study of 4,100 people, found those who practiced a vegan or vegetarian diet had a 15% higher level of predisposition to depressive behavior…”